 Binary black hole (BBH) mergers also produce EM radiation in some special cases, e.g. the BH has the electric charge or the BBH resides inside the accretion disk of a galaxy.
 The event GW190521 is possibly the first multi-messenger observation of a BBH event.
-Detection of an electromagnetic signal has been reported as ZTF19abanrhr by the Zwicky Transient Facility (ZTF) in a sky area consistent with that initially reported by the LVK in an early warning, rendering it a candidate counterpart to GW190521 \cite{Graham2020PhRvL.124y1102G}.
+The detection of an electromagnetic signal has been reported as ZTF19abanrhr by the Zwicky Transient Facility (ZTF) in a sky area consistent with that initially reported by the LVK in an early warning, rendering it a candidate counterpart to GW190521 \cite{Graham2020PhRvL.124y1102G}.
 A flare peaking at $\sim$50 days after the trigger of GW caused a flux elevation of $\sim$0.3 mag that sustained for $\sim$50 days, assuming a typical bolometric correction factor for quasars.
-The EM flare is consistent with the expectations for a kicked BBH merger residing in the accretion disk of an active galactic nucleus, which potentially has paramount implications in interpreting GWs from compact mergers, forecasting future counterparts and measuring the Hubble constant.
+The EM flare is consistent with the expectations for a kicked BBH merger residing in the accretion disk of an active galactic nucleus, which potentially has paramount implications in interpreting GWs from compact mergers, forecasting future counterparts, and measuring the Hubble constant.
 EM campaigns as follow-up observations of GW alerts are planned to monitor AGN at multiple cadences, from days to weeks, to optimize the efficiency of searching for EM counterparts in the AGN channel.

-It is challenging to quantify the detection rate of optical counterparts for these GW events as a result of the perplexing parameter dependence.
-For WFST, the GW-triggered target-of-opportunity observations are instrumental to demystify the formation and evolution of these events.
+It is challenging to quantify the detection rate of the optical counterparts for these GW events as a result of the perplexing parameter dependence.
+For WFST, the GW-triggered target-of-opportunity observations are instrumental in demystifying the formation and evolution of these events.